SimonKim4100/WWPT/README.md

 4. **Only screenshot the part where the plates are shown.**
 5. Click on the tray --> right click on WWPT --> go to settings --> press "generate"
 6. This will automaticall save your plates to the database.
 7. Return to your mobile, and refresh!
-All done!
+All done!<br>

 ## If you're lazy...
 TL;DR: `Press batch_maker.bat`<br>